top of page

 o Use SSD-based storage rather than HDD.
 For more information about the scalability and performance of file shares.

-o Don't select a general-purpose v1 storage account, because it lacks important features.
-The storage account types are described in Storage account overview.
+o Don't select a general-purpose v1 storage account because it lacks important features.
+The storage account types are described in the Storage account overview.

 o Pay attention to size, speed, and other limitations.